Pacific Debt Relief Company Logo

 Debt Snowball Method:

 This method involves focusing on paying off the smallest debts first while making minimum payments on larger ones.
 As each smaller debt is paid off, the money that was used for those payments is then applied to the next smallest debt.
 This process continues until all debts are paid off.
-The idea behind this method is to create psychological wins by eliminating smaller debts quickly, which can provide motivation to keep going.
+The idea behind this method is to create psychological wins by eliminating smaller debts quickly, which can motivate to keep going.

 Debt Avalanche Method: